chrisdone-archive/intero/README.md

   This can be useful to get the type of a pattern variable or an arbitrary selected expression.

+  The parameters are:

+        <filename> <line> <col> <end-line> <end-col> <text>

+  `text` is used for when the span is out of date, i.e. the file changed and the code has moved, text can be used to confirm the contents of the span matches, and to fallback to a general :t-like lookup.

 * The `:loc-at` command (requires `+c`): get the location of the thing at the given position in the module.
 Example: